 REQ-CSA-CON-15 The 3GPP management system shall have the capability to take actions such as network configuration and perform network resource reallocation according to the network prediction results.

 REQ-CSA-CON-16 The 3GPP management system shall have the capability to allow its authorized consumer to limit the set of action capabilities executable by an assurance closed loop.

+NOTE: This requirement is not supported.

-REQ-CSA-CON-17 The 3GPP management system shall allow an authorized consumer to set a condition to enable/disable an ACCL.rREQ-LCM-CON-01 The 3GPP management system shall have the capability of lifecycle management of a closed control loop.
+REQ-CSA-CON-17 The 3GPP management system shall allow an authorized consumer to set a condition to enable/disable an ACCL.

+NOTE: This requirement is not supported.

+REQ-LCM-CON-01 The 3GPP management system shall have the capability of lifecycle management of a closed control loop.